Things are not what they seem.

 You’ve just hit on the reason we all believe that we are living in a consensus world.

 If you ever took psychology 101 you probably heard about salience in your super dry chapter on perception.
 Psychological salience is the quality that some things have to grab your attention.
-Usually those things are the things that are likeliest to kill you- novel things, for example, or startling things.
+Usually, those things are the things that are likeliest to kill you- novel things, for example, or startling things.

 Remember back when we used to go to restaurants and you were sitting at your table engrossed in conversation with all your closest friends?
-(Take a moment in bask in the memory: remember the basket of bread?
+(Take a moment to bask in the memory: remember the basket of bread?
 The way the waiter would take your plates away?
 The delicate sauces and unusual vegetables so unlike the macaroni and cheese and cereal we make at home.
 Mmmm.
 Bliss.)

-Ok, so your friend has been gearing up to tell you big news, she’s laid all the ground work and is preparing to bring it home.
-You are on the edge of your seat, ready to be amazed and then:
+Ok, so your friend has been gearing up to tell you big news, she’s laid all the groundwork and is preparing to bring it home.
+You are on the edge of your seat, ready to be amazed, and then: